 The Programme provides that Notes may be listed or admitted to trading, as the case may be, on such other or further stock exchanges or markets as may be agreed between the Issuer and the relevant Dealer.
-The Issuer may also issue unlisted Notes
+The Issuer may also issue unlisted Notes.

 Each Tranche of Notes of each Series (as defined in "Terms and Conditions of the Notes") of Notes in bearer form will be represented on issue by a temporary global note in bearer form (each a "Temporary Bearer Global Note").
-In the case of Notes that are expressed in the applicable Pricing Supplement to be subject to the "D" Rules (as defined herein), interests in a Temporary Bearer Global Note will be exchangeable in whole or in part, for interests in a Permanent Bearer Global Note on or after the date 40 days after the later of the commencement of the offering and the relevant issue date (the "Exchange Date"), upon certification as to non-U.S. beneficial ownership.
-Notes in registered form will initially be represented by a global note in registered form (each a "Registered Global Note" and together with any Temporary Bearer Global Notes and Permanent Bearer Global Notes" and each a "Global Notes" and together with any Temporary Bearer Global Notes and Permanent Bearer Global Notes" and each a "Global Notes" and Ea
+In the case of Notes that are expressed in the applicable Pricing Supplement to be subject to the "D" Rules (as defined herein), interests in a Temporary Bearer Global Note will be exchangeable in whole or in part, for interests in a Permanent Bearer Global Note will be exchangeable in whole or in part, for interests in a Permanent Bearer Global Note will be exchangeable in whole or in part, for interests in a Permanent Bearer Global Note will be exchangeable in whole or in part, for interests in a Permanent Bearer Global Note will be exchange Date"), upon certification as to non-U.S. beneficial ownership.
+Notes in registered form will initially be represented by a global note in registered Global Note" and together with any Temporary Bearer Global Notes and Permanent Bearer Global Notes" and each a "Global Note").
+Global Notes may be deposited on the issue date with a common depositary for Euroclear Bank S.A./N.V. ("Euroclear") and Clearstream Banking S.A. ("Clearstream, Luxembourg").